nativefier/nativefier/API.md

 --disable-gpu
 ```

-Disable hardware acceleration for the packaged application.
+*[New in 7.6.2]* Disable hardware acceleration for the packaged application.

 #### [enable-es3-apis]